AnyChart/docs.anychart.com/Basic_Charts/Quadrant_Chart.md

 To create a Quadrant chart, use the {api:anychart#quadrant}anychart.quadrant(){api} chart constructor.

 This constructor creates a [Scatter chart](Scatter_Plot/Overview) with some predefined settings:
-* The chart is framed with two X and Y axes.
+* The chart is framed with two X- and Y-axes.
 * Ticks and labels on the axes are disabled.
 * There are no grids.
 * The minimum and maximum values of the scales are 0 and 100.